kondylidou/Taelja/README.md

 **Proof blocks** take one of two shapes: `have … and … hence …` for relational goals, and `s = {by eq} t₁ = … = t` for equational goals.

 **Lemmatization** promotes an anonymous proved fact to a named lemma.

+Forced cases:

+- An `and`-line must cite a fact by name (non-first premises in a multi-premise step).
+- A rewrite step (`by rw`) must cite an equation by name.
+- An equational chain cannot embed a `have/hence` derivation inline.

+Heuristic cases:

+- **DAG sharing** — a fact that would be consumed as the first premise by two or more clauses is named before any of them runs, avoiding duplicated derivations.
-It is forced when an `and`-line or a rewrite step must cite a fact by name, and when an equational chain cannot embed a `have/hence` derivation inline.
-As a heuristic, a rewrite path that ends at a non-ground equation is extracted as a named equational-chain lemma rather than inlined.
+- **Non-ground equational end** — a rewrite path ending at a non-ground equation is extracted as a named equational-chain lemma rather than inlined.

 Lemmas are stored in their most general (non-ground) form and instantiated at the point of use.

 ## Building